Historic Pact

-The Historic Pact (Pacto Histórico, PH) is a Colombian political party founded on 13 June 2025.
-It is the result of the union of the parties Humane Colombia, Patriotic Union, Alternative Democratic Pole, and the Colombian Communist Party that formed part of the political coalition Historic Pact for Colombia.
-Although the merger was approved by the National Electoral Council on 17 September 2025, it still lacks the legal personality needed to be considered an official political party.
+The Historic Pact (Pacto Histórico, PH) is a Colombian left-wing progressive political party founded on 13 June 2025.
+A successor of the Historic Pact for Colombia which existed as a coalition between 2021 and 2025, it is the result of the merger of the Humane Colombia, Patriotic Union, the Alternative Democratic Pole, and the Colombian Communist Party.
+The merger of the latter was finalized on March 3, 2026, after the National Electoral Council approved the merger after modifying its statutes.